j3ssep/healerSim/README.md

 # healerSim
-a 2d canvas game created with javascript that attempts to mimic mechanics from a game called old school runescape
+2d web browser click accuracy practicer created with javascript that attempts to mimic mechanics from a game called old school runescape the main repo that contains more info + live site can be found here: https://github.com/Crowride/HealerSpamSimulator/